 In order to ensure favorable tax treatment of member accounts, the Plan may not exceed certain maximums for employee elective contributions and Company-matching contributions of highly compensated employees as defined in the Code.
 The Plan is required to take appropriate actions and make corrective distribution of excess contributions or make additional contributions to the accounts of non-highly compensated employees if the Code requirements are not met.
-Amounts due to members, which represent the refund for the excess contributions, were \$0 and \$7,625, as of December 31, 2010 and 2009, respectively.
+Amounts due from employer, which represent additional contributions to the accounts of non-highly compensated employees under the caption "Employer match receivable" in the accompanying Statement of Net Assets Available for Benefits, were \$13,286 and \$0, as of December 31, 2011 and 2010, respectively.